 - Score Projection: Canada 1 – Bosnia and Herzegovina 0

 This projects as a tight opening match rather than a statement win.
 Bosnia’s recent results show a team that can stay organized, limit space and drag opponents into long stretches without many clean chances.
-That makes the Under 2.5 price understandable, but the moneyline offers the better balance between probability and payout.
+That makes the Under 2.5 price understandable, but the bet on Canada to win offers the better balance between probability and payout at the current number.

-Canada’s edge comes from having more match-winners and the ability to raise the pace late if the game is level.
+Canada’s edge comes from home-field advantage, Jonathan David’s finishing, more pace in wide areas and the ability to raise the tempo late if the game is level.
 Bosnia are live for a draw, and that is the main reason the confidence stays at 3 out of 5, but the most likely outcome is Canada finding one key moment and protecting it.
 The prediction is Canada 1-0, with the hosts opening the tournament with a narrow win.